-Standing in a grove of bright aspens on the Bear Jaw trail in Flagstaff, AZ
+Standing in a grove of bright aspens on the Bear Jaw trail in Flagstaff

-Bear Jaw is one of the most jaw dropping trails in Flagstaff, Arizona, an area known for its’ abundance of picturesque year-round recreational opportunities.
-As stunning as the scenery is, a hike along Bear Jaw is no easy feat.
-Starting at an elevation of 8550 feet, you will climb over 1000 feet to an ending altitude of 10,350 feet at Waterline Road, where you will be treated to some pretty incredible fall foliage for all your effort.
+Bear Jaw is one of the most jaw dropping trails in Flagstaff, Arizona, an area known for its’ abundance of gorgeous mountainside year-round recreational opportunities.
+Mike and I have hiked so many beautiful fall trails in our years living here.
+Honestly, I consider this a prime leaf peeping destination right up there with New England.
+One of our favorite fall hikes is the Bear Jaw trail.
+As stunning as the scenery is, this hike is no easy feat.
+Starting at an elevation of 8550 feet, you will climb over 1000 feet to an ending altitude of 10,350 feet at Waterline Road, where you will be treated to some pretty incredible leaf peeping for all your effort.

 Beautiful aspens and pines along the Bear Jaw trail in Flagstaff, Arizona